WeWork case study.

 McKelvey went on to state, “New research indicates that avoiding meat is one of the biggest things an individual can do to reduce their personal environmental impact, even more than switching to a hybrid car.”

 This move is part of a massive shift in the business environment towards corporate responsibility.
 One of the frameworks often used is called the “Triple Bottom Line,” referring to the fact that corporations need to consider more than the single bottom line (profits), and include their human/social impact (people) as well as environmental impact (planet) in order to be a responsible company.

 I applaud WeWork’s move as a terrific step in the right direction.
 I urge more companies to follow suit by removing the purchase of all animal products from their budget.
-In fact, I would go so far as to assert that the triple bottom line is in fact, vegan.
-Here’s why:
+Gigi Carter makes a compelling case for all corporations to do so in her compelling and practical book, The Plant-Based Workplace.
+I would go so far as to assert that the triple bottom line is in fact, vegan.
+And here’s why: